TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 ## In Brief

-This method involves interviewing potential customers to gain insights about their perspective, pain points, purchasing habits, and so forth.
-Interviews also generate empathy between the customer and the entrepreneur to better aid the design and ideation process.
+Customer discovery interviews are conducted with potential customers to gain insight into their perspective, pain points, purchasing habits, and so forth.
+Interviews also generate empathy between the customer and the entrepreneur to aid the design and ideation process.
 The best interviews help narrow down the target market and provide a deep understanding of what causes a market need and the underlying psychology of the customer.

 ## Helps Answer